machinable-org/machinable/docs/guide/machinable-yaml.md

           width: 150,
           height: 67,
           value: "
-          The configuration that will become available to the component "
+          The configuration that will become available to the components "
         },
         {